BharathKumarBorra/UploadMate/README.md

-# YouTube Proxy
+# Upload Mate

-YouTube Proxy is a web application that facilitates seamless collaboration between YouTube creators and editors.
+Upload Mate is a web application that facilitates seamless collaboration between YouTube creators and editors.
 The application allows editors to upload videos to YouTube on behalf of creators after the creators explicitly approve the request.
 The platform ensures secure and efficient management of video uploads, even when the creator cannot upload videos directly due to network issues or other constraints.

 ## Features